rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 <a name="3.21.3.1">3.21.3.1</a> Transcribe a statement relating to an edition or issue of a manifestation as it
 appears, according to the general guidelines (see [General rules](/DCRMR/general-rules/)).
 Include any explanatory words or phrases appearing with the edition statement.

-<a name="3.21.3.2">3.21.3.2</a> Make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) if the edition statement is transposed from its position on the source of information (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).
+<a name="3.21.3.2">3.21.3.2</a> Always make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) if the edition statement is transposed from its position on the source of information (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).

 ## 3.21.31 No edition statement

 <a name="3.21.31.1">3.21.31.1</a> If the manifestation does not contain an edition statement, but is known to contain significant changes from other editions, or an edition statement for it is provided by a reference source, do not supply an edition statement based on this information.
-Give the information in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.32.1](/DCRMR/edition/Note-on-edition-statement/#3.26.32.1)).
+Always give the information in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.32.1](/DCRMR/edition/Note-on-edition-statement/#3.26.32.1)).

 <a name="3.21.31.2">3.21.31.2</a> If the manifestation contains only a statement that refers to another edition (e.g., as part of a preface to an earlier edition or a summary of the work’s publication history), do not transcribe the information as an edition statement and do not supply an edition statement based on the information.
 A [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) may be made on such statements if considered important (see [3.26.32.2](/DCRMR/edition/Note-on-edition-statement/#3.26.32.2)).